donn/Swiftlog/README.md

 You can delete build intermediates by running **clean.sh**.

-Be sure to mark all of these as executable first.
+Be sure to mark all of these as executable if you run into permission errors.

 Your clock should be coming from Verilog, and you should provide update functions as such.